Kawasoti: History

-Kawasoti Administration
+Kawasoti administration

-Kawasoti municipality is a Local government body formed in 2071 BS.
+Kawasoti municipality is a local government body formed in 2071 BS.
 It has 17 wards numbered from 1 to 17.
-Earlier, there were four VDCs namely Kawasoti, Shivmandir, Agyauli, Pithauli.
+Earlier, there were five VDCs: Kawasoti,Kumarwarti,Shivmandir, Agyauli, and Pithauli.
 The first mayor of the city was Chandra Kumari Pun elected in 2074 BS.
-Bishnu Prasad Bhusal has been elected as the new mayor of the Kawasoti defeating the next candidate Mahendra Prasad Pokhrel.
+Bishnu Prasad Bhusal was elected as the new mayor of Kawasoti, defeating the next candidate Mahendra Prasad Pokhrel.

 Population

-According to the Website of the Kawasoti Municipality, The population of the Kawasoti Municipality is 62,421.
+According to the Website of the Kawasoti Municipality, the population of the Kawasoti Municipality is 86,821.